MeenaEaswaran/BMI-5330-Introduction-to-Bioinformatics/README.md

 The study aims to contribute to the understanding of the genetic underpinnings of PCOS while building foundational skills in bioinformatics analysis.

 ---

-# Calpain10 (CAPN10): Unraveling its Significance in Polycystic Ovary Syndrome (PCOS) and Insulin Resistance

 ## Objectives